PatrickFarley/help-bot/readme.md

 - automate the step of re-deploying the chat playground to the web app endpoint.
 - enable vector search (done at the index creation step I think)
     - possibly hybrid search and reranking too.
+- Optimize the OpenAI RAG setup
-- enable "prompt-rewriting" feature in the OpenAI RAG setup. is it automatic?
+    - enable "prompt-rewriting" feature. is it automatic?
+    - optimize the system prompt
-- optimize OpenAI parameters.
+    - optimize model parameters.
 I'm told 0.3 temperature is recommended for RAG
 - clear the metadata of all existing include files
 - estimate/optimize costs